cube-drone/tex_avery/vc_characters.md

 Ennis Laoghaire
 ---------------
+The Business Administrator.
+Runs the production and delivery side of things.

+Frequently volunteers as a part-time protestor and social activist at the Vancouver Art Gallery Perpetual Protest.
+When he gets chiphacked, his first instinct is to hit the Airport for public terminals and support from his Chipless cohorts.

 Co-worker.
 "It's prounounced 'Ennis Leera'".
 Vancouver native, Irish/Filipino parents (also Vancouver natives.)
 A little pudgy, usually wears a close-cropped beard.